-Here, we are concerned with designing metalenses that refract radiation to achieve prescribed energy distributions using OT techniques.
-A central problem studied is the following: suppose light rays emanate with prescribed directions from a planar domain $\Omega_0$, located on the plane $z=0$ and situated below a given surface $\Gamma$, with intensity $\rho_0(x)$ for each $x \in \Omega_0$.
-A planar domain $\Omega_1$ on the plane $z = \beta$, above the surface $\Gamma$, is also given, along with an energy distribution specified by a density function $\rho_1$ satisfying the balance condition $\int_{\Omega_0} \rho_0(x)\, dx = \int_{\Omega_1} \rho_1(x)\, dx$.
-We then seek a phase discontinuity function $\Phi$ defined on $\Gamma$ that solves the following problem.
-If $T: \Omega_0 \to \Omega_1$ denotes the map induced by the metalens $(\Gamma, \Phi)$—that is, for $x \in \Omega_0$, $Tx \in \Omega_1$ is the image of $x$ refracted by the metalens according to the generalized Snell's law \eqref{eq:GSL}—we want
+In this paper, we design metalenses that refract radiation to achieve prescribed energy distributions using OT techniques.
+One central problem is as follows.
+Suppose that light rays emanate, with prescribed directions, from a planar connected domain $\Omega_0$ located on the plane $z=0$ and situated below a given surface $\Gamma$, with intensity $\rho_0(x)$ for each $x \in \Omega_0$.
+We are also given a planar domain $\Omega_1$ on the plane $z = \beta$, above the surface $\Gamma$, together with an energy distribution specified by a density function $\rho_1$ satisfying the balance condition $\int_{\Omega_0} \rho_0(x)\, dx = \int_{\Omega_1} \rho_1(x)\, dx$.
+We seek a phase discontinuity function $\Phi$ defined on $\Gamma$ such that, if $T: \Omega_0 \to \Omega_1$ denotes the map induced by the metalens $(\Gamma, \Phi)$, that is, if for $x \in \Omega_0$, $Tx \in \Omega_1$ is the image of $x$ refracted by the metalens according to the generalized Snell's law \eqref{eq:GSL}, then